iMattPro/topicpreview/README.md

 * Admin options to display user avatars and text previews from the first and last posts
 * Admin option to set the length of text shown in the preview
 * Admin option to define BBcodes whose contents you want removed from the topic preview
+* Admin options to customize the appearance and assign different themes to board styles
+* Ships with two themes.
+Additional custom themes can be added using css files.
 * User option allows users to disable topic previews
+* Previews are smart: They are aware of browser window edges and they are responsive
 * The last word in the topic preview will be followed by an ellipsis and is not cut off
 * BBcode tags and URL links are removed for a cleaner text-only appearance
 * Smileys are displayed as text :)
+* Supports right-to-left languages
 * Does not significantly impact server load (no additional db queries)
-* Prosilver and Subsilver2 compatible
-* Supports right-to-left languages
 * Built-in support for integration with the "Precise Similar Topics II" extension

 ###Languages supported: